 - Legends or captions for figures should be listed on a separate page, double spaced

-For information on submitting animations, movie files, and sound files, or for any additional information including indexes and calendars, please click here.
+For information on submitting animations, movie files, and sound files, or for any additional information including indexes and calendars, please contact the journal directly.

 All articles reporting on clinical trials should conform to the CONSORT statement.
 These studies should contain details of the study population and setting; subject selection (inclusion/exclusion criteria); methods of randomization and blinding; and efficacy and safety measures.
 The study design and statistical methodology should be described, along with justification for the choice of analysis and sample size given.
 Statistical methods used to compare groups for primary outcomes should specify what type of confidence interval was employed, and any additional methods for analyses (subgroup, adjusted) should be reflected as well.
 The sample size of each data point should be shown, with p-values and confidence intervals quoted for both significant and non-significant findings.